leo-texuanw/Learning/aws/docs/CloudFront.md

 - Issue a request as the person who pre-signed the URL
 - Uses the IAM key of the signing IAM principal
 - Limited lifetime

+## Other Content Delivery Services
+### Global Accelerator
+Sends your users through the AWS global network when accessing your content, speeding up delivery.
+- Improves latency and availability of single-region apps.
+- 60% performance boost.
+- Automatically re-routes traffic to healthy available regional endpoints.

+### S3 Transfer Accelerator
+Improves content uploads and downloads to and from S3 buckets.
+- Fast transfer of files over long distances.
+- Uses CloudFront's globally distributed edge locations.
+- Customers around the world can upload to a central bucket.